Wooper-Melody/Melody-Docs/README.md

 - Main content: `content/` — Markdown pages (.md) are the source of truth.
 - Static assets (images, icons): `quartz/static/` — these are copied into the site during the build.

-### Favicon

-The site favicon is produced from `quartz/static/icon.png`.
-To change the favicon, replace that file with a square PNG (recommended 256×256 or 512×512), then rebuild — the Quartz Favicon emitter will generate `public/favicon.ico` automatically.

 ## Contributing

 1. Edit or add Markdown files under `content/`.